ssube/isolex/docs/interval/event-interval.md

 ### `frequency`

-The cron or zeit duration on which the interval will execute a new command.
+The cron or time duration on which the interval will execute a new command.

 ### `services`